ovh/docs/pages/platform/databases/mongodb_05_connect_python/guide.en-gb.md

 > Conda will allow you to build a specific environment when working with MongoDB, without impacting your existing configurations.
 For more information please visit <https://www.conda.io>.
 >

-To interact with your MongoDB instance using Python, your development environment needs to be configured with :
+To interact with your MongoDB instance using Python, your development environment needs to be configured with:

-- A compatible version of Python;
+- A compatible version of Python.
-- MongoDB official driver, called PyMongo, or Motor, when working asynchonously with MongoDB
+- MongoDB official driver, called PyMongo, or Motor, when working asynchonously with MongoDB.

 This guide will focus on the use of **PyMongo**, which covers most of the use cases.